Maximum residue levels for benthiavalicarb

 Why?

 Benthiavalicarb is no longer approved for use in the EU (see Benthiavalicarb: approval not renewed by EU).
 The EU therefore proposes to set all benthiavalicarb MRLs at the product-specific LODs.
-The LODs are the lowest level that can be detected using the most modern and reliable analytical methods, and are updated by the European Commission to reflect the latest analytical methods on the advice of the EU Reference Laboratories for Residues of Pesticides.
+The LODs are updated by the European Commission to reflect the latest analytical methods on the advice of the EU Reference Laboratories for Residues of Pesticides.

 Timeline